pyeventsourcing/eventsourcing/docs/topics/domain.rst

     assert isinstance(aggregate.modified_on, datetime)

-Initially, since there is only one event in the aggregate's sequence, the ``created_on`` and ``modified_on`` values are identical, and are equal to the timestamp of the "created" event.
+Initially, since there is only one event in the aggregate's sequence, the ``created_on`` and ``modified_on`` values are identical, and equal to the timestamp of the "created" event.

 .. code:: python